What Is Attachment Style? Understanding The Four Different Types Of Attachment

 Rawpixel

 Adults living with disorganized attachment can face a higher risk of dissociative disorders, anxiety disorders and behavioral challenges.
 They may also feel that they don’t deserve love or closeness in a relationship.
-These feelings can originate in childhood trauma, neglect or abuse.
+These feelings can originate in childhood trauma, with either physical or emotional neglect or abuse.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

-If you identify with this attachment style, you may associate your primary caregiver with both fear and comfort.
+If you identify with a disorganized attachment style, you may associate your primary caregiver with both fear and comfort.
 This duality can create a lasting sense of confusion and disorientation, which can be more evident when you pursue intimate relationships as an adult.

 Conversely, people living with secure attachment styles can experience greater emotional security.
-They may view themselves as worthy of love, possibly perceiving others as generally accepting and responsive.
+Securely attached people may view themselves as worthy of love, possibly perceiving others as generally accepting and responsive.

 We do want to note: If you have a secure attachment style, it doesn’t necessarily mean that your relationships will be perfect, or that intimacy will always come easily.
 However, you may be able to impart your feelings more openly, seek support when distressed and find healthy ways to manage conflict in close relationships.